jtcat/drive-insight/README.md

 # drive-insight
-A cloud driven app for end users to track vehicle stats and optimize their usage.
+A cloud driven app for end users to track and compare vehicle stats and optimize their usage.

 ## Team